-During our visit to Bali, we really didn’t leave our amazing resort much, but being animal lovers, one of the places we knew we had to see was the Uluwatu Temple or Pura Luhur Uluwatu.
+During our visit to Bali, we didn’t leave our amazing resort much, but one place we wanted to see was the Uluwatu Temple or Pura Luhur Uluwatu.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.